yodiaditya/vim-netbeans/README.md

 6. Use :e to create buffer instead using :tabe because it will conflicting with miniBufExplorer.

+7. Press F8 for enabling NERDTRee and Tagbar (Love it!)

 Author
 -------
 I'm using VIM and Netbeans for building many application on PHP, JS and Python